 Find out what to expect if your situation changes and if your eligibility for funding or the level of funding is likely to change.

 Funding for the length of your course + 1 year

 The NHS Bursary in England, NHS Wales and the SFE have similar but slightly different rules and ways of applying for extension funding.
 All three authorities allow for an additional year of funding to cover one repeat year.

-If you are in study years 1 4 and this would be your first repeat year you should be entitled to funding from SFE.
-You will let SFE know of the year you will be studying and the University will confirm this to SFE.
+If you are in study years 1 – 4 and this would be your first repeat year with no previous study you should be entitled to funding from SFE.
+You will apply for the repeat year you will be studying and the University will confirm this to SFE.

 For more detailed information about change of circumstances in relation to the SLC please see here.

 Please note that if you were about to progress into your 5th year of study and therefore would be entitled to apply to the NHS Bursary, you will no longer be able to do this and will need to apply to SFE for the repeat year funding.

 You cannot commence with the NHS bursary in a repeat year (see above).
 However, if you have already received a year of funding from them and then need to repeat a year, the NHS Bursary allows for a maximum of one extra year of extension funding.
 You will apply to the NHS bursary letting them know the year you are repeating and the Funding team will send a BUR102 on your behalf to the NHS Bursary to request that extension.

 The NHS in Wales will allow an extension of funding in exceptional circumstances, but you will need to put your case of exceptional circumstances to them.
 The Funding team will arrange for a BUR103 to be completed and signed off by your School and any supporting evidence from yourself will need to be supplied.
 We will then send the form and the evidence to NHS Wales.